Sable/wu-wei-handbook/replicate-an-experiment.md

 ## Creating a new benchmarking repository

 We first need a repository to organize the different artifacts that we need for our experiments.
 A repository in Wu-Wei is simply a directory with a '.wu' hidden directory, and a few conventions for organizing the artifacts that are gathered.
-It is initialized by with the 'wu init' command:
+It is initialized with the 'wu init' command:

     mkdir my-repo
     cd my-repo